Henry Noris: Biography

 Noris was born at Verona, and was baptized with the name Hieronymus (Girolamo).
 His ancestors were Irish.
-His father, Alessandro had written a work on the German wars.
-At the age of fifteen he was sent to study under the Jesuits at Rimini, and there entered the novitiate of the Hermits of Saint Augustine, OESA, where he took the name ″Enrico″.
-He caught the attention of his Order's Father Assistant of Italy, Fr.
-Celestino Bruni, who recommended him to the attention of the Father General, Fr.
-Fulgencio Petrelli (1645-1648).
-After his probation he was sent to Rome to study theology.
-He lived in his Order's house at Sant'Agostino, in the company of a number of scholars in secular and ecclesiastical history, including Fr.
-Christian Lupus, OESA.
-He taught the sacred sciences at his order's houses in Pesaro, Perugia, and Padua.
+His father, Alessandro, had written a work on the German wars.
+At the age of fifteen he was sent to study under the Jesuits at Rimini, and there entered the novitiate of the Hermits of Saint Augustine, where he took the name "Enrico".
+He caught the attention of his order's Father Assistant of Italy, Celestino Bruni, who recommended him to the attention of the Father General, Fulgenzio Petrelli (1645–1648).

+After his probation, Noris was sent to Rome to study theology.
+He lived in his Order's house at Sant'Agostino, in the company of a number of scholars in secular and ecclesiastical history, including Christian Lupus.
+He taught theology at his order's houses in Pesaro, Perugia, and Padua.